fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_profileprotocoloptions.html.markdown

 * `status` - Enable/disable the active status of scanning for this protocol.
 Valid values: `enable`, `disable`.
 * `inspect_all` - Enable/disable the inspection of all ports for the protocol.
 Valid values: `enable`, `disable`.
 * `options` - One or more options that can be applied to the session.
 Valid values: `clientcomfort`, `oversize`, `splice`, `bypass-rest-command`, `bypass-mode-command`.
-* `comfort_interval` - Period of time between start, or last transmission, and the next client comfort transmission of data (1 - 900 sec, default = 10).
+* `comfort_interval` - Interval between successive transmissions of data for client comforting (seconds).
-* `comfort_amount` - Amount of data to send in a transmission for client comforting (1 - 10240 bytes, default = 1).
+* `comfort_amount` - Number of bytes to send in each transmission for client comforting (bytes).
+On FortiOS versions 6.2.0: 1 - 10240 bytes, default = 1.
+On FortiOS versions 6.2.4-7.2.3: 1 - 65535 bytes, default = 1.
-* `oversize_limit` - Maximum in-memory file size that can be scanned (1 - 383 MB, default = 10).
+* `oversize_limit` - Maximum in-memory file size that can be scanned (MB).
-* `uncompressed_oversize_limit` - Maximum in-memory uncompressed file size that can be scanned (0 - 383 MB, 0 = unlimited, default = 10).
+* `uncompressed_oversize_limit` - Maximum in-memory uncompressed file size that can be scanned (MB).
 * `uncompressed_nest_limit` - Maximum nested levels of compression that can be uncompressed and scanned (2 - 100, default = 12).
-* `stream_based_uncompressed_limit` - Maximum stream-based uncompressed data size that will be scanned (MB, 0 = unlimited (default).
-Stream-based uncompression used only under certain conditions.).
+* `stream_based_uncompressed_limit` - Maximum stream-based uncompressed data size that will be scanned in megabytes.
+Stream-based uncompression used only under certain conditions (unlimited = 0, default = 0).
 * `scan_bzip2` - Enable/disable scanning of BZip2 compressed files.
 Valid values: `enable`, `disable`.
 * `tcp_window_type` - TCP window type to use for this protocol.
 * `tcp_window_minimum` - Minimum dynamic TCP window size.